Democrats Urged To Allow Secret Vote In Donald Trump Impeachment Trial

 As Raw Story noted, the pro-Trump mob that stormed the Capitol on January 6 in an effort to overturn the results of the 2020 presidential election took aim at both Democratic and Republican lawmakers.

-Notably, some rioters were heard threatening to “hang” Vice President Mike Pence, a loyal ally of Trump, for refusing to fully endorse baseless conspiracy theories about voter fraud.
+Notably, some rioters were heard threatening to "hang" former Vice President Mike Pence, a loyal ally of Trump, for refusing to fully endorse conspiracy theories about voter fraud.

-Even if GOP lawmakers refuse to convict Trump, out of fears for their safety or for other reasons, Democrats may still be able to bar him from holding office again.
+Even if GOP lawmakers refuse to convict Trump -- out of fears for their safety or for other reasons -- Democrats may still be able to bar him from holding office again.

-As previously reported by The Inquisitr, some Democratic senators have already floated using the 14th Amendment to the U.S. Constitution to block Trump from launching a comeback presidential bid in four years.
+As reported by The Inquisitr, some Democratic senators have already floated using the 14th Amendment to the U.S. Constitution to block Trump from launching a comeback presidential bid in four years.

 This would require a simple majority, so Schumer and others would most likely have the votes.
 However, some legal experts claim that such a maneuver would violate the Constitution.